 Different Ingredients

 Most hot sauce is made with some combination of dried hot peppers, vinegar and salt.
-However, the amounts, type of pepper and food additives are very different for different hot sauces.
+However, the amounts, type of pepper and food additives vary significantly for different hot sauces.
 Some hot sauces have potassium food additives, which may be a concern for some people with kidney disease.

 When you check out the nutrition label to check the sodium in hot sauce, look at the ingredients to better understand what you are eating.